wasona/wasona/content/101/05-parts-of-speech.md

 ---
-title: 'toki pona 101: parts of speech'
+title: 'lesson 5: parts of speech'
 description: ''
 ---
 ## Parts of speech